Towards a $\cos(2\varphi)$ Josephson element using aluminum junctions with well-transmitted channels: Estimation of higher harmonics

 As an illustration, we propose a device, shown in Fig. \ref{fig:cos2phi}a, where destructive interference can be exploited to engineer a $\cos(2\varphi)$ element, \emph{i.e.} an element with only a $\cos(2\varphi)$ harmonic.
 As in recent publications~\cite{larsen_parity-protected_2020, schrade_protected_2022, leblanc_gate-_2025}, the idea is to have two tunable junctions in parallel.
 In our case, this is achieved by using two SQUIDs in parallel, made with two pinJJs each.
 This forms in total three loops that enclose reduced magnetic fluxes $\varphi_L$, $\varphi_R$, and $\varphi$, each of which can be individually controlled using local flux lines.
 By carefully adjusting these fluxes, it is then possible to cancel out the Fourier coefficients of the $n$-th harmonic, \emph{i.e.} $\sum_{k=1...4} c_{kn} e^{in\varphi_k} = 0$, where $k$ labels the four junctions, $c_{kn}$ is the $n$-th Fourier coefficient of junction $k$ and we define $\varphi_1=0$, $\varphi_2=\varphi_L$, $\varphi_3-\varphi_2=\varphi$, $\varphi_4-\varphi_3=\varphi_R$.
 For the particular case of four identical junctions, the first harmonic can be suppressed by choosing $\varphi_3=\pi$ and $\varphi_4=\varphi_2+\pi$ for any choice of $\varphi_2$.
 A remarkable property of such a perfectly symmetric device is that, for this choice of fluxes, all odd harmonics are suppressed, making it ideal to realize a parity protected qubit.
 In practice, the four junctions are nonetheless never identical, and odd harmonics might not entirely cancel.

 In Fig. \ref{fig:cos2phi}c, we present the Fourier coefficients of Josephson potentials computed for various sets of four non-identical pinJJs in parallel.
 The fluxes have been optimized to achieve a potential that closely resembles $\cos(2\varphi)$.
 To account for the randomness in transmission distributions, these simulations were performed with quadruplets of pinJJs that are similar but not perfectly identical.
 Starting with the distributions obtained in Fig. \ref{fig:MAR}, we randomly modified the transmission of each channel by $\delta\tau\in[-0.1,0.1]$ independently for each junction (procedure details in Appendix~\ref{sec:cos2phiopt}).
 Even in this realistic configuration, most harmonics except for $n=2$ are heavily suppressed, particularly the first and third ones.
+In Appendix~\ref{sec:cos2phiopt}, we go even further and consider an unrealistic circuit with very different transmission distributions.
 Although it is not possible to completely eliminate all odd harmonics in this imperfectly symmetric case, the ratios between the second and the other harmonics are reduced by about two orders of magnitude, slightly better than the 95~\% of second-harmonic purity recently measured in a Ge system~\cite{leblanc_gate-_2025}.
 These simulation results strongly suggest that pinJJs could play a crucial role in engineering $\cos(2\varphi)$ elements and consequently in creating parity-protected qubits on a large scale.